Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Enterprise: Custom

-The per-article credit model is Surfer's biggest drawback for high-volume agencies.
-If you hit 100 articles/mo on Scale, you'll run out faster than you'd think — especially with multiple clients running aggressive content schedules.
+The per-article credit model is Surfer's biggest limitation for high-volume agencies.
+At 100 articles/mo on Scale, you'll hit the ceiling faster than you expect — especially if you're running multiple clients with aggressive publishing schedules.

 Pros:

-- Unmatched SEO grounding — content is built around actual SERP data
+- Unmatched SEO grounding — content is built around real SERP data

-- Topical authority mapping is genuinely useful for planning
+- Topical authority mapping is genuinely useful for agency planning

 - Integrates smoothly with most CMS platforms